-The amount on line 2 represents implicit price concessions.
-The on its historical collection experience with the respective class of patients and residents.
+The amount on line 2 represents implicit price concessions and bad debts.
+The Organization determines its estimate of implicit price concessions based on its historical collection experience with the respective class of patients and residents.
+Bad debt reflects amounts that will not be paid by patients based on an adverse change in the patient's ability to pay.